juanthtgotaway/Book-App/README.md

 ## Description:
 Our desktop book app is designed to allow users to search the title of any book and get the book description, author, and a link to Google Books to preview the book.
 This app uses the Google Books API for the description, author, and Google Book link.
 Then uses the Open Library API for the titles.
-For styling, we used a CSS framework called Bulma.However along the way there were obstacles that as a team we had to over come some of those are as follows:
+For styling, we used a CSS framework called Bulma.
+My team memebers consisted of 2 other people James and Corey.
+James was in charge of the LOC api and then the Open Library API Corey was in charge of the git hub repo and took over the Book APi ans was the main organizer of the group.
+However along the way there were obstacles that as a team we had to over come some of those are as follows:

 <br>